 Especially if you’re camping in a soft sided camper or tent, you need to store all food, including your cooler, backpack, etc. in the bear box at your campsite.
 If you have room left over, it’s smart to place your portable grill, cooking supplies, pots and pans and yes, even your trash.

-Lock your RV, toads and tow vehicles in bear country
+Lock your RV, toads and tow vehicles when camping in bear country

 That said above, bears can smell things that are inside RVs and vehicles.
 So, you will want to thaw that steak or hamburger in your refrigerator instead of on your countertop or in the sink.
 And don’t leave that half bag of beef jerky or gummy bears sitting on the front seat or on the dash.